|Nutrition Facts (per serving)|

-Use your spatula to pull the egg whites to the center, exposing parts of the pan and allowing the eggs to fill the exposed parts so that it cooks completely.
+Use your spatula to pull the egg whites to the center, exposing parts of the pan and allowing the egg to fill the exposed parts so that it cooks completely.

-When the egg has almost set, add the chopped vegetables and the cheese to one half of the omelet.
+When the egg has almost set, add the chopped tomatoes, spinach, and feta cheese to one-half of the omelet.

 Fold the other half of the omelet over the filling.
 Cook for another 30 seconds to 1 minute, or until the filling is warmed through.

-Use the spatula to help slide it out of the pan.
+Use the spatula to help slide the omelet out of the pan.
 Serve immediately and enjoy.

 - Turkey Sausage and Cheese: Add crumbled cooked turkey sausage and replace the feta with shredded cheese.

 - Cook the omelet on very low heat.
 This will prevent it from browning and will create a delicate texture.

 - Make sure to use a rubber spatula when cooking the omelet.
 Metal spatulas will break the egg whites and make it hard to neatly transfer to the plate.

 - If you are adding meats to the omelet, warm them first.
 If you add them at the end, they won't be heated through in the time it takes to cook the omelet.